JonathanKarr33/NLPProject/README.md

 ### Data

 Our new Data now comes from the Arxiv Dataset
-The file is to large to be uploaded to github and can be found here
+The file is to large to be uploaded to github and can be found here: https://huggingface.co/datasets/scientific_papers?row=4

 ### Transforming Data to GPT Results